SHOULD YOU BUY A COLD AIR INTAKE

 WELCOME TO THE REAL WORLD

 In typical driving, most people rarely push their engines to such high RPMs, and even when they do, it’s only briefly before shifting gears.
-Furthermore, even a 10 horsepower gain on a 480 horsepower engine is barely noticeable—it’s only about a 2% increase, which is negligible in most driving situations.
+Furthermore, a 10 horsepower gain on a 480 horsepower engine is barely noticeable—it’s only about a 2% increase.

 Companies like S&B claim their products increase airflow, often referencing tests done in their climate-controlled lab using the ISO 5011 Filtration Standard.
-These tests show improvements in airflow and efficiency, which sounds impressive.
+The tests show improvements in airflow from less restrictive filters, which sounds impressive.

-However, for most drivers, this doesn’t translate to noticeable power gains.
-For example, if your engine only uses 850 cubic feet per minute (CFM) of airflow at maximum horsepower, and your stock air filter already allows for 1,000 CFM, then upgrading to a filter that allows 1,500 or even 1 million CFM won’t make a difference.
-Your engine is like an air pump—it only moves 850 CFM, so as long as it’s not restricted, increasing airflow won’t add power.
+However for most drivers this doesn’t translate to noticeable power gains.
+In the real world, if your engine pumps 850 cubic feet per minute (CFM) of airflow at maximum horsepower, and your stock air filter and tube already allows for 1,000 CFM, then upgrading to a filter and tube that allows 1,500 or even 1 million CFM won’t make a difference – your engine is just pumping the same amount through a bigger tube and filter, and this won’t add power.
+Modern (and by modern we mean anything made since 2000) intakes are more than enough to allow for maximum airflow without restriction.

 YOUR ENGINE IS AN AIR PUMP